Mariner Moose: History

-The Moose made his debut during the Mariners' home opener on April 13, 1990, dancing on the field in front of a sell-out crowd at the Kingdome to the tune of "The Future's So Bright, I Gotta Wear Shades" by Timbuk 3.
+The Moose debuted during the Mariners' home opener on April 13, 1990, dancing on the field in front of a sell-out crowd at the Kingdome to the tune of "The Future's So Bright, I Gotta Wear Shades" by Timbuk 3.
 However, his introduction was not warmly received; Mariners fans repeatedly chanted, "Kill the Moose," during the game.
 The reception remained very negative throughout the first two months of the season; not even a world record attempt on May 6 for the longest indoor flight could improve the Moose's reputation.
-As a result, the team reportedly sent him to Philadelphia to take lessons from the Phillie Phanatic.

-Rollerblading behind an ATV was commonplace for the Moose during his tenure at the Kingdome, though this performance on the stadium's AstroTurf resulted in a notorious incident in 1995 (see below).
+Rollerblading behind an ATV was commonplace for the Moose at the Kingdome, though this performance on the stadium's AstroTurf field resulted in a notorious incident in 1995 (see below).
 It was a fan favorite until the Mariners moved to T-Mobile Park (then Safeco Field) in 1999 with a natural grass playing surface accompanying the place.
-Since then, the Moose has become quite adept at driving his own ATV around T-Mobile Park's warning track while performing various tricks, such as performing backflips off his ATV or having water coolers emptied on him by bullpen pitchers.
+Since then, the Moose has driven an ATV around the field's warning track while performing tricks, such as having water coolers emptied on him by bullpen pitchers.

-In light of the 1996 United States presidential election, Nike developed a television ad campaign that year entitled "Griffey in '96" wherein Mariners outfielder Ken Griffey Jr. was running for President, with the Mariner Moose as his running mate.
+In light of the 1996 United States presidential election, Nike developed a television ad campaign that year entitled "Griffey in '96" wherein Mariners outfielder Ken Griffey Jr. was running for president, with the Moose as his running mate.

+In 1997, Brett Rhinehardt, who portrayed the Moose, wrote a letter credited to the Moose opposing the ban on a 15-foot tall fiberglass moose in Mooresville, North Carolina.
+"Any shopkeeper who adorns their storefront with such a majestic creature should be applauded, not reprimanded," the letter said.

 The Mariner Moose was featured on the ballot for the Mascot Hall of Fame in 2006 and 2007.